ximtech/mintos-homework/README.md

 - You may limit the currencies supported by your implementation based on what the currency exchange rate service supports
-- The currency of funds in the transfer operation must match the receiver's account currency (e.g. system should return an error when requesting to transfer 30 GBP from a USD account to a EUR account, however transferring 30 GBP from USD to GBP is a valid operation - corresponding amount of USD is exchanged to GBP and credited to GBP account).
+- The currency of funds in the transfer operation must match the receiver's account currency (e.g., system should return an error when requesting to transfer 30 GBP from a USD account to an EUR account, however transferring 30 GBP from USD to GBP is a valid operation - corresponding amount of USD is exchanged to GBP and credited to GBP account).